DarrenRamirez/Home-Lab-Experience/README.md

 switchport access vlan 30
 exit
 ```

 <img src="https://imgur.com/YourVLANAssign.png" alt="VLAN Assignment" />

-Ref 13: Access port assignment to respective VLANs
+*Ref 13: Access port assignment to respective VLANs*

 ---

-9. Testing & Verification
+### 9. Testing & Verification

-9.1 Check VLAN Connectivity
+#### 9.1 Check VLAN Connectivity
-From a VLAN 10 device, ping 10.10.10.1
+- From a VLAN 10 device, ping 10.10.10.1
-From a VLAN 20 device, ping 10.10.20.1
+- From a VLAN 20 device, ping 10.10.20.1
-From a VLAN 30 device, ping 10.10.30.1
+- From a VLAN 30 device, ping 10.10.30.1

 <img src="https://imgur.com/YourPingTest.png" alt="Ping Gateways" />

-Ref 14: Ensuring gateway reachability in each VLAN
+*Ref 14: Ensuring gateway reachability in each VLAN*

-9.2 Verify DHCP
+#### 9.2 Verify DHCP
-End devices should receive IP addresses in their respective VLAN subnets (e.g., 10.10.10.x)
+- End devices should receive IP addresses in their respective VLAN subnets (e.g., 10.10.10.x)

-9.3 Test Internet Access
+#### 9.3 Test Internet Access
-Attempt to browse or ping an external IP/URL (e.g., ping 8.8.8.8)
+- Attempt to browse or ping an external IP/URL (e.g., ping 8.8.8.8)

 <img src="https://imgur.com/YourInternetTest.png" alt="Internet Test" />

-Ref 15: Confirming successful NAT and internet access
+*Ref 15: Confirming successful NAT and internet access*

 ---

-Conclusion
+### Conclusion
 By resetting the router in ROMMON mode, creating subinterfaces for each VLAN, configuring DHCP and NAT, and assigning VLANs on the switch, we achieved inter-VLAN routing and internet access.
 This Router-on-a-Stick architecture provides efficient segmentation, easy expandability, and centralized control of multiple subnets—all on a single physical router interface.

-This project further refined skills in:

-Basic and advanced Cisco CLI commands
-Layer 2 (VLAN) and Layer 3 (routing) configurations
-DHCP, NAT, and ACL fundamentals
-Troubleshooting connectivity and verifying traffic flows
-Feel free to drag and drop or reference screenshots in each step to illustrate your process!